 During this time, she also served States United for Biomedical Research (SUBR) where she played a key role in fostering collaborations among other biomedical research organizations to more effectively leverage resources, analyze trends and inform the public.
-Past professional roles include Vice President of Operations for Animal Care Training Services (ACTS), Training Manager at the University of Pennsylvania, and veterinary technician in both research and private practice settings.
+Her past professional roles include Vice President of Operations for Animal Care Training Services (ACTS), training manager at the University of Pennsylvania, and veterinary technician in both research and private practice settings.

-Paula received a Master of Liberal Arts in Training Program Evaluation from the University of Pennsylvania, BA in biology from Rutgers and an AAS in veterinary technology from Camden County College.
+Paula holds a master of liberal arts in Training Program Evaluation from the University of Pennsylvania, a BA in biology from Rutgers and an AAS in veterinary technology from Camden County College.
 She is a Licensed Veterinary Technician and a Registered Laboratory Animal Technologist (LATG).

 Cindy A. Buckmaster, PhD, CMAR, RLATG

 Dr. Cindy Buckmaster serves on the Board of Directors for Americans for Medical Progress.
 Dr. Buckmaster most recently served as the director of the Center for Comparative Medicine at Baylor College of Medicine where she oversaw one of the largest animal care and use programs in the country.
 Her involvement in the laboratory animal community spans a wide range of educational, advocacy, and public outreach initiatives.

 Cindy is an author on several scientific articles, speaks often to audiences around the globe and is a past regular contributor to the public outreach column for Lab Animal magazine.
 She is frequently interviewed by reporters about the issues involved in animal based research.